Karan-malli/Task-List-ReactJs/README.md

-This porject allows you to create tasks for you.
+This project allows you to create tasks for you.

 You can add new Tasks.